Facets and facet subgraphs of symmetric edge polytopes: Symmetric edge polytopes

+with the convention that $\bolde_0 = \boldzero$.
 These two point configurations have the same intrinsic geometric properties, and they only differ in the ambient space in which they are embedded: $\red{\adjp}_G$ is a full-dimensional point configuration in $\R^{N-1}$ whereas $\bar{\adjp}_G$ is a codimension-1 point configuration in $\R^N$, and $\red{\adjp}_G$ is precisely the projection of $\bar{\adjp}_G$ onto the last $N-1$ coordinates.
 The check mark notation in $\red{\adjp}_G$ is a reminder that it is a projection to a lower-dimensional subspace.
 We also extend this notation to their subsets, e.g., we identify any subset $X \subseteq \bar{\adjp}_G$ with its projection $\red{X} \subseteq \red{\adjp}_G$.
 When describing subsets of $\red{\adjp}_G$ or $\bar{\adjp}_G$, the ``codimension'' of a subset always refers to the codimension relative to $\red{\adjp}_G$ or $\bar{\adjp}_G$ themselves, regardless of the ambient space.

-The projection that maps $\bar{\adjp}_G$ to $\red{\adjp}_G$ is a unimodular equivalence between the two configurations, and we will use both in our discussions.
-When referencing intrinsic geometric properties, the distinction between the two will not be relevant, and we will simply use $\adjp_G$.
+The projection that maps $\bar{\adjp}_G$ to $\red{\adjp}_G$ is a unimodular equivalence between the two configurations, and the two are simply different embeddings of the same polytope into the Euclidean space.
+The distinction between the two will not be relevant when referencing intrinsic geometric properties, in which case we will simply use $\adjp_G$.

-We also extend this construction to digraphs: for a digraph $\digraph{G}$, we define
+In Ref.~\cite{Higashitani2015Smooth2}, Higashitani extended this construction to digraphs: for a digraph $\digraph{G}$, we define